azuredemoenvironment/ade/README.md

 - [Azure PowerShell Cmdlets](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)
   (may require elevated permissions):
   `Install-Module -Name Az -AllowClobber -Scope CurrentUser`
   - PowerShell needs to allow scripts.
 Run this in a PS command:
     `set-executionpolicy -executionpolicy unrestricted`
+  - Login to Azure's PowerShell commandlets with `Connect-AzAccount`
 - [Docker](https://docs.docker.com/get-docker/).
 Ensure that Docker is
   **Running**.
 (Restart required after installation.)
 - A Domain Name Ready to Point at Azure DNS – this should **only** be used for